 A good indication that this type of email is fraudulent is one or more of the following:

 - The contact email is often a disposable email such as Hotmail, Yahoo, Gmail etc.

 - The message will contain phrases which have spelling mistakes, are badly written or have bad grammar.

 - The email never tells you which image or page they are referring to.

 - The email will ask you to download or open documents or other files from a third-party website.

 - If you Google one or more of the sentences from the message you will find other matches with reports of spam or malware such as “It's against the law to use stolen images and it's so wicked!”

 Several of our clients have also received these emails and have contacted me to ensure that the images used on their websites are all ok.
-None of them have clicked the malware links but unfortunately many people do fall for this type of scam.
+None of them has clicked the malware links but unfortunately, many people do fall for this type of scam.